 No Topping Sean… Dr. No

 Just because it was done here first isn’t the sole reason Sean Connery is at the head of the class.
 No, it’s because the scene, the actor, the whole damn thing, made for one of greatest entrances in cinematic history.
 Simply, it set the standard, and the rationale, for including that very line in every subsequent movie in the James Bond franchise.
 Connery’s tempo hasn’t been surpassed either: “Bond,” [lights his cigarette, pause a beat to snap his lighter shut, then finish with] “James Bond.”
 Perfect rhythm and delivery.
 Even the repartee with the brunette, Brit actress Eunice Gayson, became a touchstone.
 In actuality, she’s the forgotten key to this whole piece of dialogue.
 It’s the woman who set the criterion.
-Bond was merely responding in kind at the Baccarat table after seeking her name.
+Bond was merely responding in kind at the Baccarat table after seeking out her name.
 She rejoined with a more than confident bearing,

-“Trench.
-Sylvia Trench.”
+“Trench, Sylvia Trench.”